NTIA/itm/GitHubRepoPublicReleaseApproval.md

 for that branch.
 The following must log in to GitHub and approve that pull request before the pull request can be merged and this repo made public:

-* Project Lead: TODO-TEMPLATE
+* Project Lead: William Kozma, Jr.
-* Supervising Division Chief or Release Authority: TODO-TEMPLATE
+* Supervising Division Chief or Release Authority: Chris Anderson